thingsboard/thingsboard.github.io/docs/getting-started-guides/what-is-thingsboard.md

 assignees:
 - ashvayka
 title: What is Thingsboard?
-description: Thingsboard key features and advantages for rapid development of IoT projects and applications.
+description: Thingsboard key features and advantages for the rapid development of IoT projects and applications.
 ---